Parkinson’s Disease and Home Care Your Loved One

 Parkinson’s Disease is a progressive neurological condition that affects thousands of people.
 Parkinson’s occurs due to a decline in the production of dopamine - a chemical produced by the brain.
 The lack of dopamine results in symptoms such as difficulty walking, resting tremors, muscle rigidity, slowness of movement, and impaired balance and coordination.

 Non-motor symptoms such as pain, depression, and problems with memory and sleep can also occur with Parkinson’s Disease.
-Our compassionate carers are the perfect home care providers if you want your loved one to be the happiest and healthiest they can be.
+Our compassionate caregivers are the perfect home care providers if you want your loved one to be the happiest and healthiest they can be.
 We take pride in our role as home care providers, and we go above and beyond the call of duty to ensure your loved one is in the best care possible.